The Revengers' Comedies: World Premiere Reviews

 Temperamentally dissimilar, they can nonetheless name the reasons for their plight: Karen is furious at one Imogen Slaxton-Billing (Elizabeth Bell), whose husband, Anthony, Karen wanted for herself.
 Henry, in turn, reviles a certain Bruce Tick (Jeff Shankley), the odious usurper who has cost him his job as a clerk.
 Their shared discord saves them both from death, as Karen invites Henry to her family's Dorset mansion populated by a pair of servants and her brother, Oliver (Adam Godley), who has a habit of saying "good-o."
 A complicity arises, based on revenge.
 Each is to bring down the other's nemesis, finding in vengeance the satisfaction that has proven illusory in normal life.

-The Revengers' Comedies is seen in breakneck marathon performances or on successive nights.
+What happens takes five-and-a-half-hours divided into two parts to relate, whether The Revengers' Comedies is seen in breakneck marathon performances or on successive nights.
 It's not revealing too much to say that emotions, as usual, have a habit of complicating plans, and that Henry falls for the woman, Imogen, whom he is supposed to ruin.
 Along the way, a complicated scenario snowballs, involving filthy office politics and even filthier human ones.
 Karen infiltrates Henry's former company as a novice secretary and ends up rising to the top in a succession of manoeuvres that would stun even Tess McGill from Working Girl.
 Henry becomes enmeshed in murder and an odd Gothic-style dynastic tragedy until the two protagonists' paths meet unforgettably for the last time.

 Throughout, abrasion rules, summed up by the futility of one character's wish for a world where, "goodness were enough in itself."
-Such hopes exist in a vacuum, Mr. Ayckbourn makes clear, as his play moves between satire and bloodlust just as its Jacobean namesake, Cyril Tourneur's 1607
+Such hopes exist in a vacuum, Mr. Ayckbourn makes clear, as his play moves between satire and bloodlust just as its Jacobean namesake, Cyril Tourneur's 1607 Revenger's Tragedy, did before it.
+The author's scalpel-sharp direction, and his equally biting cast, guarantee that you'll have a good time, but in this play, more than ever, the laughter marks the lull before the chill."

 (Wall Street Journal, 7 July, 1989)